mindspore-ai/mindspore/model_zoo/bert/README.md

 ## Requirements
 - Install [MindSpore](https://www.mindspore.cn/install/en).
 - Download the zhwiki dataset for pre-training.
 Extract and clean text in the dataset with [WikiExtractor](https://github.com/attardi/wikiextractor).
 Convert the dataset to TFRecord format and move the files to a specified path.
-- Download the CLUE dataset for fine-tuning and evaluation.
+- Download the CLUE/SQuAD v1.1 dataset for fine-tuning and evaluation.
 >  Notes:
    If you are running a fine-tuning or evaluation task, prepare the corresponding checkpoint file.